Privacy Policy: Industry-leading security for clinicians

 If you consent to receive push notifications, you may withdraw your consent at any time by adjusting the appropriate operating system settings on your mobile device.

 We reserve the right to modify this privacy policy at any time and in our sole discretion.
-When we make a change, we will update the “Effective Date” and post the updated policy on or through the Service.
-We may, and if required by law, will also provide notification of changes in another way that we believe is reasonably likely to reach you, such as by e-mail (if you have an account where we have your contact information) or another manner through the Service.
+When we make a change, we will update the “Effective Date” and post the updated policy on or through the Services.
+We may provide notification of changes in another way that we believe is reasonably likely to reach you, such as by e-mail (if you have an account where we have your contact information) or another manner through the Services, and will do so if required by law.
 Any modifications to this privacy policy will be effective upon posting or as otherwise indicated at the time of posting.
-In all cases, by continuing to use the Service after posting of the updated policy, you are consenting to the changes.
+In all cases, by continuing to use the Services after posting of the updated policy, you are consenting to the changes.
 If you object to any changes, you may close your account by contacting support@doximity.com.

-California and Colorado law provides its residents with additional rights regarding their personal information.
-To learn more about California and Colorado privacy rights, please visit our California and Colorado Privacy Notice.
+Some state laws provide such states’ residents with additional rights regarding their personal information.
+To learn more about your state privacy rights, please visit our State Privacy Notice.

 If you have any questions about this policy or Doximity’s privacy practices, you may reach us at any time by emailing support@doximity.com. or by contacting us at: